near/docs/docs/development/near-cli.md

 ### `near call`

-> Makes a contract call which can modify _or_ view state.
+> makes a contract call which can modify _or_ view state.

 **Note:** Contract calls require a transaction fee (gas) so you will need an access key for the `--accountId` that will be charged. ([`near login`](/docs/development/near-cli#near-login))